ajay-sundaram/azure-docs/articles/event-hubs/event-hubs-dotnet-framework-getstarted-send.md

     ```csharp
     using System.Threading;
-    using Microsoft.ServiceBus.Messaging;
+    using Microsoft.Azure.EventHubs;
     ```
 2. Add the following fields to the **Program** class, substituting the placeholder values with the name of the event hub you created in the previous section, and the namespace-level connection string you saved previously.
-You can copy connection string for your event hub from **Connection string-primary** key under **RootManageSharedAccessKey** on the Event Hub page in the Azure portal.
+You should create and copy connection string for your event hub from **Shared access policies** under the Event Hub page in the Azure portal.
 For detailed steps, see [Get connection string](event-hubs-get-connection-string.md#get-connection-string-from-the-portal).

     ```csharp
-    static string eventHubName = "Your Event Hub name";
    static string connectionString = "namespace connection string";
     ```
 3. Add the following method to the **Program** class:

       ```csharp
       static void SendingRandomMessages()
       {
-          var eventHubClient = EventHubClient.CreateFromConnectionString(connectionString, eventHubName);
+          var eventHubClient = EventHubClient.CreateFromConnectionString(connectionString);
           while (true)
           {
               try
               {
                   var message = Guid.NewGuid().ToString();
                   Console.WriteLine("{0} > Sending message: {1}", DateTime.Now, message);
-                  eventHubClient.Send(new EventData(Encoding.UTF8.GetBytes(message)));
+                  eventHubClient.SendAsync(new EventData(Encoding.UTF8.GetBytes(message))).GetAwaiter().GetResult();
               }
               catch (Exception exception)
               {